LornBKerr/disk_recovery/readme.md

 **NO OBLIGATIONS ON MY PART.**

-This program reads and writes raw sectors to the from/to the drive.
+This program reads and writes raw sectors from/to the drive.
 Admin rights are required.

 The result of the crash ended up with a disk that appeared to be total empty.
 It was visible to the directory listing as an empty drive.